The magic behind the tourist’s Paris

 These top tourist attractions are must-dos for first-time visitors, but the real magic of Paris lies in the little things.
 It’s the aspects that are missing from your guidebooks or tour agency itineraries.
 It’s the parts that are so authentically Parisian and make you feel like you’ve stepped back into the “moveable feast,” as coined by Ernest Hemingway.

 It’s the terraces lining the streets, chairs facing outwards.
 These seats are populated with Parisians no matter the time of day or season of the year.
 They can be found sitting and staring broodingly into space.
 Or pensively sipping on their coffee or wine, depending on the time of day.
 Or engaging in a heated discussion, because the French language makes everything sound a bit more impassioned.
-Or exhaling their cigarette as the smoke blows into the face of their neighbour, a practice that is highly frowned upon in many cities but in Paris it works because it’s just so Parisian.
+Few might be exhaling their cigarette as the smoke blows into the face of their neighbour, a practice that is highly frowned upon in many cities but in Paris it works because it’s just so Parisian.